As we prepare to celebrate our nation’s Independence Day, I am happy to share with you the new laws that go into effect in Virginia today.

 Mark your calendar for my annual Town Hall meeting on Saturday, February 4, from 9-11 a.m.
 This is one of my favorite traditions and I’m excited that we will be returning to Fairfax City Hall.
 The meeting will include an overview of major issues and then lots of time for robust Q&A. Thank you to everyone who emailed in response to my last newsletter, where I invited feedback on the Governor’s budget amendments and other priorities.
 I am still working through responses – but please know that I have read them all and greatly appreciate the input.
 I also want to share a more comprehensive overview of the Governor’s proposed amendments by our House Appropriations Committee for those who are interested in more details.
 My Legislation This year I have introduced 14 bills dealing with a wide range of issues.
 Below are a few highlights.
 Click here for the full list.

 Thank you to the many constituents who came down to Richmond this week to visit and advocate for a wide range of issues.
 It is an honor to serve you in the General Assembly!
+Happy New Year!
+I hope you and your loved ones have a joyful and prosperous 2023.

 It is hard to believe that at high noon on January 11 we will gavel in for the 2023 General Assembly session.
 Odd years are “short” sessions, meaning we will complete (hopefully) our business in 46 days.
 Virginia packs a lot into these short sessions.
 On average, over 2,000 bills are introduced.
 In addition, General Assembly members and the Governor have an opportunity to propose amendments to Virginia’s biennial budget.
 You can help shape this year’s session by sharing what is important to you.
 The easiest way is to email me.
 I greatly value the diversity of expertise and perspectives of my constituents.
 Hearing from you helps me to make more informed decisions.
 Send me a note anytime at info@davidbulova.com.
 In addition, you can participate in two upcoming forums designed to receive community feedback.
 Public Hearings on Proposed Budget Amendments The House Appropriations and Senate Finance and Appropriations committees will hold virtual public hearings on the Governor’s proposed budget amendments (see below for details).
 There are four hearings, including one specifically for Northern Virginia.
 Speakers are asked to limit comments to three minutes or less.